Mehrnoushfzln/Software-Enngineering-26714484/README.md

 # Diagrams:

+#Entity Relation Diagram:
 The Entity Relation Diagram is a structural diagram that shows the relationship between entities in the bank database.
 This part is shown in "Entity relation diagram 26714484.png"

+#Use Case Diagram:
 The Use Case Diagram is a behavioural diagram.
 This part is shown in "Use_case Bank diagram 26714484 .png"

+#flow chart is a diagram:
+A flow chart is a diagram that represents an algorithm and is crucial for system planning.
+In technical analysis and programming, flow charts are frequently used to make it easier to write programmes and explain them to others.
+This part is shown in ""

+#Gantt Chart:
 The Gantt Chart is a chart to show project timetable (planning) This part is shown in "bank26714484.jpg"

 # Coding part :